-My definition of a storyteller is: "someone who has the ability to captivate attention, and not hold it hostage, but have it desire to stay...of its own free will."
+My definition of a storyteller is someone who has the ability to captivate attention and not hold it hostage but have it desire to stay, of its own free will.

 “Creativity Breeds Longevity.”
-This is amongst my favorite sayings that my mind has shared with me because it’s the absolute truth.
+This is amongst my favorite sayings that my mind has shared with me; because it’s the absolute truth.
 To truly stand out, we can’t have a desire to fit in.
-Within the realm of imagination, is a vast amount of material to create stories...that will woo the world.
+Within the realm of imagination is a vast amount of material to create stories, that will woo the world.
 Stories, that will do so much more than entertain.

-When the story is being talked about, well after it has been told.
-When it has inspired change and continues to do so...years later.
+When the story is still being talked about, well after it has been told.
+When it has inspired change and continues to do so, years later.
 The writer has done their job accordingly.
-This is called...The Art Of Story Telling.
+This, my friend; is The Art Of Storytelling.